Candied Facon is so good, we cannot guarantee any of it will make it to the table.

 - Arrange Facon over a cooling rack (see image) and sprinkle liberally with the brown sugar.

 - Bake for 8-10 minutes, until crispy and most of the sugar is dissolved.
+If baking Facon directly on a baking sheet, flip halfway through.

 - Store in an airtight container, lined with paper towels to absorb moisture, until ready to use.